 Houston Baptist University

 As its name suggests, Houston Baptist University is a Christian school steeped in the traditions of the Baptist Church.
-Students who attend Houston Baptist are provided with a holistic education instilling in them a “passion for academic, spiritual, and professional excellence.”
-All students complete a core curriculum that includes various liberal arts courses, plus a few additional classes on Biblical themes.
-Though Houston Baptist University does host a College Republicans organization, the university’s most popular student clubs tend to be faith based.
+It is also one of the most conservative colleges on the list.
+Students who attend Houston Baptist are provided with a holistic education, instilling in them a “passion for academic, spiritual, and professional excellence.”
+All students complete a core curriculum that includes various liberal arts courses plus a few additional classes on Biblical themes.
+Though Houston Baptist University does host a College Republicans organization, the university’s most popular student clubs tend to be faith-based.

 The King’s College